 Up to 58% of cats in the US are now obese.
 That’s right; nearly 6 out of 10 cats are obese.
 The definition of obesity is over 30% over the ideal body weight.

 First and foremost, many pet owners don’t realise their pet is overweight, if they don’t recognise there is a problem, they can’t fix it which is why it is so important to take your cat to a veterinarian regularly to have his health and weight monitored.

 Many pet owners are choosing to keep their cats exclusively indoors, which is fantastic.
 The dangers to cats who are allowed to free roam have been repeated over and over again.
-Cars, people, dogs, disease all pose a threat to outdoor cats.
+Cars, people, dogs, diseases all pose a threat to outdoor cats.
 So we certainly don’t want to discourage cat owners from keeping their cats safe indoors.
 However, the downside of this is that cats are becoming more sedentary and this is reflected in the growing number on the scales.
 There are several solutions to this.

 Get kitty moving.
 Cat enclosures are an excellent compromise for cats, they enable your cat to enjoy the benefits of the great outdoors (sun, smells, watching the world go by), but they are safe.